 Should the UK reach the government aspiration of building 200,000 homes per year and ensure these are built using Timber Frame then this would be an additional 3.81 million tonnes of C02 locked away.

 All timber frame homes have a carbon negative footprint – i.e. they have absorbed and stored more carbon dioxide than has been emitted in the supply chain including manufacture and transportation.

 The Building sector contributes up to 30% of global annual greenhouse gas emissions, thus it plays a vital role in mitigating climate change.

 Timber PAK SW Ltd ensures building with wood is part of the solution, as wood is the only construction material that stores carbon.

 There are four main benefits of timber frame as a sustainable construction method:

-Timber PAK SW Ltd aims to store > 2000 Tonnes of CO2 per Annum
+Timber PAK SW Ltd GOALS to store CO2

 Trees play a key role in the carbon cycle, being able to absorb carbon dioxide from the atmosphere through the process of photosynthesis.